Mental Health for Aging Adults

 Assessment and Treatment of Illness in Older Adults

 Enroll in three onsite classes together and receive 10 percent off each class.
 Call (800) 557-1384 to register.

 Certificate Series Enrollment

 The certificate program enrollment fee is $35.
-Please submit a Certificate Program Enrollment form on or before registering for your second course in the series.
+Please submit a Certificate Program Enrollment form on or before registering for your third course in the series.
 You will have three years to complete your course work from the date of your enrollment.
 Click here to submit your Certificate Program Enrollment online or use the downloadable enrollment form available under "Related Downloads" on the right side of this page.